-The core beliefs in Islam are commonly referred to as the articles of faith.
+The core beliefs of Islam are commonly referred to as the articles of faith.
 These beliefs are derived from the Qur’an, and have also been elaborated upon by Prophet Muhammad ﷺ.
 They are based on various aspects of what is commonly described as the Unseen – all that is beyond human sensory power and thus hidden from human eye.
 These beliefs are as follows.

 Belief in Allah